Known4225/Logic-Gates-OpenGL/README.md

 * Instead of Breadth first search, do Depth first search
 * Implementation is a little strange.
 And the fact that I have to check for duplicates every time I update a wire is worrying.
 That shouldn't have to happen but cycles cause problems if that isn't done.
 * It's not perfect either, but it is a lot better
-* Every time you press Z to snap to grid it will also update your wire orders to a "standard ordering".
+* Press P to update your wire orders to a "standard ordering".
 This ordering SHOULDN'T change based on when you created the components and wires.
 I haven't proven that this is the case though.
 I suspect it is not though, which means I have more work to do.
 * The "standard ordering" also attempts to minimise component delay wherever possible.
 Buffers in standard ordering should never take two ticks to pass a signal, though I have seen it happen, and there may be ways to force this behaviour with specific paradoxical wiring.
 Additionally, two-input components (AND, OR, etc) should activate instantly with no delay.
 This is usually the case, but it can't always be ensured.
 * It is possible for, during a single tick, a component to have two different outputs.
 Particularly observable in the case of a NOR latch.
 The output of a latch is instant, but the updating of the internal state of the latch takes an extra tick.
 In the one tick between, the NOR gate will be outputting a set or reset to the output and the opposite to the other NOR gate.
 There may be something that can be done about this.
+* The P key also attempts to fix any rifts between wire rendering and internal processing.
+Think of it like pressing Ctrl + L in gdb tui

 ### Personal Feature Request:
  - Grid mode